vallpi/EducationApp/README.md

 v 0.3.0.1 Fixed Registration and Save methods in Repository.
 Added some small features in DB design. (by Pyashy)

-v 0.3.1 Created a new branch for sound effects.
-Working on sound and pictures for result window. (by vallpi)
+v 0.3.1 Added window with the result of the test and some additional files.